web64/spacy-norwegian/README.md

 # Training Norwegian models for Spacy

-The method described below was tested on Ubuntu 18.04 with Spacy 2.1.3.
+The method described below was tested on Ubuntu 18.04 with Spacy 2.1.4.
 On different systems or different versions of Spacy the steps might be slightly different.
 In case of errors, please refer to the Spacy documentation or submit an issue here on this repository.

 Suggestions for improvements would be greatly appreciated!

 ## Setup
-Start by cloning this repository and download the NorNE corpus.
+Start by cloning this repository and download the [NorNE](https://github.com/ltgoslo/norne) corpus.
 ```bash
 git clone https://github.com/web64/spacy-norwegian.git
 cd spacy-norwegian